List of governors of Jharkhand

 The governor of Jharkhand is the nominal head of the Indian state of Jharkhand.
 The governor is appointed by the president of India.
 Though all official affairs of the state are administered and carried out in the name of the governor, the real executive power rests with the chief minister who is a member of the legislative assembly and is the leader of the majority party in the house.
-The official residence of the governor is Raj Bhavan, Ranchi.
+Lok Bhavan, Ranchi is the official residence of the Governor of Jharkhand, while Lok Bhavan, Dumka is used for occasional visits.

 The position of the governor of Jharkhand came into existence following the creation of the state in November 2000 as a result of the bifurcation of Bihar.
 The first governor to be appointed was Prabhat Kumar who served in office between 2000 and 2002.
 The current governor is Santosh Gangwar.

 Powers and functions

 The governor enjoys many different types of powers: